MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Get-AdfsCertificate.md

 ### Microsoft.IdentityServer.PowerShell.Resources.ServiceCertificate

-Returns one or more ServiceCertificate objects that represent the certificate objects for ADFS.
+Returns one or more ServiceCertificate objects that represent the certificate objects for AD FS.

 ## NOTES
 * You can use the **Get-AdfsCertificate** cmdlet without any parameters to get all the certificates.